Dutson Downs wind farm

 Dutson Downs wind farm community engagement

-Why are we considering a potential wind farm at Dutson Downs?
+Why did we consider a wind farm at Dutson Downs?

-We’re taking strong action against climate change and we’re keen to reach our renewable energy and carbon emission targets in a way that benefits both our customers and our local community.
+We’re committed to taking strong action against climate change.
+We’re keen to find ways of reaching our renewable energy and carbon emission targets that benefit our customers and local community.

-Establishing a wind farm could help reduce our operating costs and may put downward pressure on customer bills.
+We considered a wind farm as an option that could potentially help us meet our energy targets, reduce our operating costs and put downward pressure on customer bills.

-In February and March 2023, we asked the community and our customers to tell us how they felt about the possibility of a wind farm at the Dutson Downs property we manage.
+In February and March 2023, we engaged with our customers and the communities closest to Dutson Downs.
+We asked them to tell us how they felt about the possibility of a wind farm at the Dutson Downs property we manage.

 Customer and community participation opportunities included: